59de44955ebd/WinSetupShell/README.md

 ## Customization

 Additional compatible (64-bit, portable and WinAPI only) applications can be added to folder `programs` on the USB flash drive.
-Links to them can then be added to folder `shell_data\app_data\start_menu`.
-But you first have to create an environment variable (in user space) called `PROGRAMS` that contains the absolute path to folder `programs` on the USB flash drive, so e.g. `F:\programs`.
-The new .LNK files inside folder `start_menu` then have to be edited manually (Explorer -> properties), the absolute path to `programs` has to be replaced with this environment variable `%PROGRAMS%`, both in the link's target and working directory field.
+Links to them can then be added to the start menu by adding them to JSON-like text file
+`shell_data\app_data\start_menu.pson`
+using an arbitrary text editor.
+The format should be self-explanatory.
+It's important that .exe paths in this file are never absolute (since the drive letter at runtime is not fixed), but instead either start with `%programs%\...` or `%windir%\...`, which will then be evaluated at runtime.

-To add or remove applications to/from the quick launch toolbar, edit text file `shell_data\app_data\quick\quick.pson` in any text editor, its JSON-like format is self-explanatory.
+To add or remove applications to/from the quick launch toolbar, edit text file

-Whenever you changed something in the start menu or quick launch toolbar, you have to run `shell.exe /update-icons` (e.g. in a CMD prompt) to update the pre-cached icons on the USB flash drive.
+`shell_data\app_data\quick_launch.pson`
+accordingly.